Headed to the Western Idaho Fair? Buy your fair tickets NOW and save big at the Western Idaho Fair!

 We have been buying Western Idaho Fair tickets early for the past few years now, and I am always so glad we do!
 It saves not only money, but it makes walking into the fair SO much easier.
 You can avoid the ticket line and get right to the food and fun!
 Plus, when you purchase your fair tickets early, they have some pretty great deals and ways to save, especially for families and those savings add up quick!!

 Make sure to head to the Western Idaho Fair ticket page to check out the early bird prices.
 If you don’t live in the Boise, Idaho area (like I do!) … then your state fair probably also has a website with early bird deals too.
 I sure hope they do because it makes a huge difference in the final price and it means that you’ll have more money to spend on fair goodies and activities!

-Looking for other ways to save at the fair?
+Looking for other ways to save at the Western Idaho Fair?

 I’m all about saving at the fair because I’m all about doing ALL of the things at the fair.
 As you know, taking the family to the fair can be an expensive but and exciting and memory making experience.
 If you are looking to cut back on cost, but still enjoy the fair experience, here are some of my favorite tips for getting involved in your local fair happenings:

 Call your fair office to see if they are accepting volunteers.
 Most likely, they are.
 Volunteer work can consist of anything from setting up displays to helping coordinate events.
 Many of the children’s youth programs like 4-H and FFA might also offer different ways to get involved.
 While many of these volunteer opportunities won’t include payment, they most likely will offer you free fair tickets for your time.